eosfor/Quickgraph.Wiki/Depth-First-Search-Example.md

 using(ObserverScope.Create(dfs, observer)) // attach, detach to dfs events
     dfs.Compute();

-// oberser.Predecessors is a IDictionary<Vertex,Edge> that link vertices
+// observer.Predecessors is a IDictionary<Vertex,Edge> that link vertices
 // to their parent edges
 …
 ```